You too can get involved...

 was made into an Academy Award-Winning short film in 1945]

-Composers: music by Dr. Frank J. Black (not-affiliated) and
+Composers: music by Frank J. Black (ASCAP)

 lyric by Lewis Allan (ASCAP)